thaivang/goodbye/README.md

-# Purpose:
+## Purpose:
-# Learn how to set up a repository and how to push a file from local machine to remote repository
+##### Initial file setup, learn how to set up a repository and how to push a file from local machine to remote repository